Detection of astrophysical gravitational wave sources by TianQin and LISA: Massive black holes binaries

 \textit{Effective spin:} \fref{fig:mbhb_dchiz} shows the absolute error of the effective spin along the angular momentum for a MBHB detected by TianQin, LISA, and in the case of joint detection.
-We see that for a majority of the possible spin values TianQin and LISA perform at a similar level with an absolute error of roughly $10^{-3}$.
-Only for very low spin magnitudes below 0.1, the error increases in both detectors to up to around $4.5\times10^{-3}$, and when the spin magnitude is around 0.5 the absolute error goes up to almost $9\times10^{-3}$ and $10^{-2}$ for LISA and TianQin, respectively.
-The increase in the error for this spin magnitude is induced by a degeneracy with the spin of the other MBH that also has a spin of 0.5.
-For joint detection, the error decreases and the improvement in accuracy is the most pronounced for the two cases where the error increases significantly in a single detector.
-We see that for these two cases, the error in the joint detection is at least two times smaller than for any single detector.
+We see that for all spin values, TianQin and LISA perform at a similar level differing by a factor between two and three.
+Nevertheless, the joint detection only performs slightly better than LISA alone showing that TianQin contribution is minimal.
+The total error in TianQin is of the order $10^{-4}$ for $\chi_z\lesssim0.3$ and $\chi_z\gtrsim0.65$ being the smallest for a maximal spin of $0.98$.
+TianQin's error is, further, of the order of $10^{-3}$ for $0.3\lesssim\chi_z\lesssim0.65$ only going up to almost $1.5\times10^{-2}$ for $\chi_z\approx0.5$.
+The error in LISA if of the order $10^{-4}$ for $\chi_z\lesssim0.4$ and $\chi_z\gtrsim0.6$ and reaches its maximum of roughly $6.5\times10^{-3}$ for $\chi_z\approx0.5$ while the error in the joint detection is of the order $10^{-4}$ for $\chi_z\lesssim0.45$ and $\chi_z\gtrsim0.55$ with a maximum of around $5\times10^{-3}$ for $\chi_z\approx0.5$.
+As for TianQin, LISA, and joint detection have minimal error for a maximal spin of $0.98$.
+The minimal error at the highest spin corresponds in all three cases to a maximal SNR where, in general, we can see that the SNR increases as the spin increases; for TianQin the SNR goes from a bit more than 300 to almost 400 while for LISA and joint detection it goes from roughly 1150 to 1400.
+The SNR increases and the error decreases as the spin increases because a higher spin has a stronger effect on the merger process and thus the signal.
+The increased error around the spin magnitude of 0.5 however is induced by a degeneracy with the spin of the other MBH that also has a spin of 0.5.